welvet/SillyTavern-MessageSummarize/README.md

 - My jailbreak isn't working: You'll need to put the jailbreak in the summarization prompt if you want it to be included.

-- "min new tokens must be in (0, max_new_tokens(X)], got Y": your model has a minimum token amount, which is conflicting with the "Summarization Max Token Length" setting from this extension.
-Either reduce the minimum token amount (usually in the completion settings), or increase you Summarization Max Token Length.
+- The summaries refer to "a person" or "someone" rather than the character by name: Try using the "Message History" setting to include a few previous messages in the summarization prompt to give the model a little more context.

-- Just updated and things are broken: try reloading the page first.
+- Just updated and things are broken: try reloading the page first, and make sure you are on the most recent version of ST.

 If it's something else, please turn on "Debug Mode" in the settings and send me the output logs from your browser console and raise an issue or message on discord.

 ### Known Issues
 - When using a message limit, world info cooldown and sticky timed effects do not work properly.
-This is becausue the WI timed effects rely on the number of messages in the chat history during generation.
+This is because the WI timed effects rely on the number of messages in the chat history during generation.
 I have not found a way around this yet.
 - When editing a message that already has a memory, the memory displayed below the message does not have the right color.
 This is just a visual bug, and it will correct itself after the next summarization.

 ### Todo
+- ~~Add button to force-exclude a summary from memory~~
 - ~~Add slash command to return state of the extension and toggle it on and off~~
-- ~~Add button to force-exclude a summary from memory~~
 - Retrieve state of the auto-scroll chat setting and use for scrolling to the bottom
 - Allow setting a number of tokens for context sizes directly.
+- Slash command to retrieve a
+- Standardize the slash command naming once we have a few more.
 - ~~Handle swiping, editing, and deleting summaries~~
 - ~~button to re-summarize a given message~~
 - ~~Display summaries below each message~~